travier/fedora-kinoite/README.md

 - iwd (a better wifi daemon than `wpa_supplicant`)
 - sysprof
 - vim, zsh, htop, distrobox
-- steam-devices for Steam Input
+- steam-devices for Steam Input (works with Steam Flatpak)

+and the following default configuration:

+- iwd set as default wifi daemon, replacing` wpa_supplicant`
+- NetworkManager configured to only use keyfiles
+- container policy set to verify those container images and toolbox images

 The others images are currently used for testing various in progress changes for Fedora Kinoite.